MDW-94/MDW-94/README.md

 # <h1 align="center"> 🌊 Matthew David Wasylko - Software Developer 🌊 </h1>
 <h2 align="center">🏔️ CodeClan / CodeBase Graduate 🏔️ </h2>

-<div align="justify"> Recent graduate of the 16-week, Professional Software Development course facilitated by CodeClan / CodeBase - Cohort G38!
+<div align="justify"> Graduate of the 16-week, Professional Software Development course facilitated by CodeClan / CodeBase - Cohort G38!

 I'm into Green Tech, Tech for Good & Creative Technologies.
 In my spare time I enjoy reading about science, usually articles from the NewScientist magazine or just from googling questions I think of - most of the subjects I enjoy have a focus on sustainability.
 I'm particularly interested in how software can benefit the research in these fields!